CodeWithDanyal/Html-Projects/README.md

 1. **Personal Portfolio Website**
    A simple yet elegant portfolio to showcase my skills, projects, and experience as a web developer.
-   Technologies: HTML, CSS, JavaScript
+   Technologies: HTML, CSS, JavaScript(for some projects)

-More projects will be added as I continue to build and expand my expertise in HTML and front-end web development.
+More projects will be added soon.

 ## Why This Repository?